Avalon-S/BioAI_Project/README.md

 - Algorithm parameters (e.g., population size, number of generation) have not been re-tuned in this update.
 The results are intended for framework validation and visualization purposes only.

 - The same set of parameters is applied to all benchmark datasets.
-User are encouraged to fine-tune them based on the specific characteristics of each dataset.
+Users are encouraged to fine-tune them based on the specific characteristics of each dataset.

 ---